RustCrypto/asm-hashes/README.md

 [RustCrypto/hashes](https://github.com/RustCrypto/hashes) repository.
 With
 enabled `asm` feature `md5`, `sha-1`, `sha2` and `whirlpool` crates will use code from this repository.

+### Minimum Supported Rust Version

+All crates in this repository support **Rust 1.43** or higher.

+In the future when the minimum supported Rust version is changed, it will be accompanied by a minor version bump.

 ## License